-We know you can’t come and see the Tiger in person at the moment, but here are some images of this wonderful exhibition from Seven Stories, the National Centre for Children’s Books.
+Whilst you can’t come and see the Tiger in person at the moment due to the national lockdown, here’s a little glimpse of this wonderful exhibition from Seven Stories, the National Centre for Children’s Books.

-This Christmas at the Grosvenor Museum meet The Tiger Who Came To Tea.
+This year at the Grosvenor Museum meet The Tiger Who Came To Tea.

 Celebrating Judith Kerr’s much-loved children’s book, this family-friendly exhibition features a life-size model tiger and facsimile artwork from the iconic picture book.